cyprus327/Fraglib/README.md

 ![Rainbow Ball](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/RainbowBallGIF.gif)

 You may have noticed there is nothing like "FL.Close()", which is on purpose.
 There's no unbinding, unloading, etc., everything is done for you behind the scenes.

+If you're intrigued by these snippets, I implore you to check out the [gallery](https://github.com/cyprus327/Fraglib/blob/main/Gallery.md) or [tutorial](https://github.com/cyprus327/Fraglib/blob/main/Tutorial.md).